Harrison Township, New Jersey: Local government

 Harrison Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held each January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving a one-year term.

-As of 2025, the members of the Harrison Township Committee are Mayor Louis Manzo (I, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Julie DeLaurentis (I, term on committee ends 2023; term as deputy mayor ends 2022), Michelle Powell (I, 2024), John Williams (R, 2022) and Adam Wingate (R, 2022).
+As of 2025, the members of the Harrison Township Committee are Mayor J. Adam Wingate (R, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Lawrence Moore (R, term on committee and as deputy mayor ends 2025), Thomas "TJ" Coakley (R, 2027), Kevin French (R, 2026) and Jeffrey Jacques (R, 2025).

 Federal, state, and county representation

-Harrison Township is located in the 2nd Congressional District and is part of New Jersey's 5th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Harrison Township had been in the 3rd state legislative district.
+Harrison Township is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.